top of page

 According to the New York Genealogical and Biographical Society, New Yorkers can access New York collections on Ancestry for free.
 Check out this post, How to get free access to select Ancestry.com New York records, to learn more.

-Some or all census from Denmark, the US, the United Kingdom, Australia, Mexico, Romania, Belarus, Hungary, and many more places.
+Some or all censuses are from Denmark, the US, the United Kingdom, Australia, Mexico, Romania, Belarus, Hungary, and many more.

-Some school records, criminal records, military records, and tax records.
+There are some school records, criminal records, military records, and tax records.
 If you have family from Poland, Latvia, Italy, Lithuania, Germany, New Zealand, and Canada, you must check out this list.
-I pray something is there for you to whet your palette for what Ancestry has to offer.
+I pray something is there to whet your appetite for what Ancestry has to offer.

 Take Advantage of Ancestry's Free Collections to make your genealogy research dollars stretch.